PatrickGTR/sf-cnr/gamemodes/irresistible/README.md

     - Called specifically when an NPC disconnects, as OnPlayerDisconnect will not
 - `OnPlayerDriveVehicle( playerid, vehicleid )`
     - Called when a player enters a vehicle as a driver
+- `OnPlayerLogin( playerid, accountid )`
+    - Called when a player successfully logs into their account